Budapest derby: 1950-1969: The emergence of Honvéd & Vasas, politicization of domestic football

 the 1950s saw drastic changes in the Hungarian league, both on and off the pitch.
 As the country was placed under Soviet sphere of influence, football and politics became very much intertwined.
 Certain clubs were forced to become teams of specific branches of government, and were thus favoured. Újpest became Dózsa SE, and were now the team of the ministry of interior, while Budapest Honvéd, who up to that point had been known as Kispesti AC, became the team of the ministry of defense.
 On the other hand, Ferencváros were stripped of their green and white colours, and were forced to change their name to Édosz SE.

 Budapest Honvéd won their first championship in 1950, and were a force to be reckoned with throughout the entire decade.
 In 1952 the team of the 19th district became the first team since MTK in 1936 to win the league undefeated.

 In 1953 the Népstadion was inaugurated.
-The first Budapest-Derbies taking place in it being Újpest-Csepel and MTK-Ferencváros in August 1953.
-The Stadium would be home to many Budapest-Derbies over the following decades, some of them being held on the same day in the form of a "double-derby".
+The first Budapest-Derbies taking place in it were Újpest-Csepel and MTK-Ferencváros in August 1953.
+The Stadium would be home to many Budapest Derbies over the following decades, some of them being held on the same day in the form of a "double-derby".

 In 1956 Honvéd completed their first three-peat, winning their fifth overall national championship.

 In 1957 Vasas won their first ever national title, finishing 1 point above MTK.

 In 1958 MTK won their 18th league-title, and became the record-champions, albeit for a few years only.

 In 1959 Csepel won their fourth, and to this day last national championship, finishing level on points with MTK.

 The 1950s was the only decade where neither part of the Ferencváros-Újpest duo won a single national championship.

-In 1960 Újpest ended their 13-year leaguetitle drought, and won the league.
+In 1960 Újpest ended their 13-year league title drought, and won the league.

 In 1961 Vasas won another national championship, and managed to retain their title the following season.

 In 1963 Győri-ETO became the second team outside of Budapest after Nagyváradi AC, and the first team from the Western part of the country to become national champions under head coach Gyula Noszkay.

 In 1964 Ferencváros once again overtook MTK in terms of national titles, as they won their 18th championship, and their first since 1948.
 Ferencváros have held onto their privilege of record champions ever since.

 In 1965 Vasas won their fourth league-title, and also managed to retain their title the following season, doing so undefeated.

-In 1967 Ferencváros became the first Hungarian team to win 20 leaguetitles.
+In 1967 Ferencváros became the first Hungarian team to win 20 league titles.
 They managed to defend their championship in the subsequent season.